 We are proud to be part of the BE-HIVE project development team, along with CYENS SuPerWorld & LEAR MRGs and EMME-CARE Center.
 The project is driven by the common interest in the health of the bee population, that can be affected from many factors ranging from diseases to ambient temperature.
 Therefore, by monitoring these factors we can infer the most favourable conditions for the placement of hives and ensure that bees are as healthy as possible.
-Our role in the project as CYENS Thinker Maker Space is to design & build the smart beehives, source the electronics and develop the data acquisition system.
+Our role in the project as Thinker Maker Space is to design & build the smart beehives, source the electronics and develop the data acquisition system.
+In close collaboration with SuPerWorld MRG we also work on developing camera traps that aim at capturing, in image format, the natural appearance of flying insects in an area of interest, such as the surrounding area of the deployed beehives.
 After the beehives are ready, the rest of the partners will be working on manipulating the collected data to extract useful information about the beehive’s health.
 Special thanks to Nicolas Netien.

 The project is still under development but you can check the real time data collected by the weather station here.
 Stay tuned for updates!